Early Childhood Development Milestones: What You Should Know

 Applying early childhood development to the care environment

-“Children at a preschool age tend to think very egocentrically and in all-or-nothing terms,” Snipes says.
-“It is vital to communicate in concrete terms so children do not feel responsible for something that may not be their fault.”
+Dr. Snipes adds that preschool-aged children tend to think very egocentrically and in “all-or-nothing terms.”
+She stresses the importance of speaking in concrete terms so children do not feel responsible for something that may not be their fault.
 When teachers understand how children develop, they’ll know to separate the child from the behavior to prevent children from internalizing harmful messages.

 Looking at how children grow and what they need at different stages of development will also help teachers see a bigger picture of education.
 Dr. Snipes emphasizes that needs like sleep and nutrition have a huge impact on a child’s ability to learn and manage their emotions.
 When teachers partner with parents and caregivers, these aspects of early childhood development will be helpful to provide the best support possible for every child.

 Now you’re aware of some significant early childhood development milestones and the importance of understanding these stages children advance through.
 While these are accepted as general guidelines, remember that every child is unique.

 If you’re excited at the thought of helping children grow and develop in their own way, perhaps you have a future in doing just that!
 Find out if you’d be a good fit in our article, “6 Signs You Have What It Takes to Become a Childcare Provider.”

 1Centers for Disease Control and Prevention, Department of Health and Human Services, Learn the Signs.
 Act Early.
 Developmental Milestones.
 [Information accessed August 2020.] https://www.cdc.gov/ncbddd/actearly/milestones/index.html

 EDITOR’S NOTE: This article was originally published in 2018.
 It has since been updated with information relevant to 2020.
 Insight from Dr. Snipes and Dr. Yares remains from original.